dereuromark/awesome-php/README.md

 * [The Linux Command Line](http://linuxcommand.org/tlcl.php) - A book about the Linux command line by William Shotts.
 * [Understanding Computation](http://computationbook.com) - A book about computation theory by Tom Stuart.
-* [The Tangled Web â€” Securing Web Applications](http://www.amazon.ca/The-Tangled-Web-Securing-Applications/dp/1593273886) - A book about securing web applications by Michal Zalewski.
+* [The Tangled Web — Securing Web Applications](http://www.amazon.ca/The-Tangled-Web-Securing-Applications/dp/1593273886) - A book about securing web applications by Michal Zalewski.
 * [Elasticsearch: The Definitive Guide](http://www.elasticsearch.org/guide/) - A guide to working with Elasticsearch by Clinton Gormley and Zachary Tong.

 ## PHP Videos